 When you and your spouse regularly connect in a way that nurtures your relationship, you may find a renewed love between you, as well as a refreshed vigor that will allow you to be a better, more loving parent.
 You owe it to yourself — and to your kids — to nurture your relationship.

 So take my challenge and use these ideas for the next 30 days.
-And watch your marriage take on a whole new glow.
+Watch your marriage take on a whole new glow.

 Parts of this article are excerpted with permission from books by Elizabeth Pantley: Kid Cooperation: How to Stop Yelling, Nagging and Pleading Hidden Messages: What Our Words and Actions are Really Telling Our Children by New Harbinger Publications, Inc. and by McGraw-Hill/Contemporary